Section A: UK Care Worker Visa Rules

 What happens if I want to change jobs to a different occupation code?

 You cannot switch to a different SOC code under the transitional Care Worker Visa rules without meeting the full new Skilled Worker requirements, including RQF Level 6 skill level and higher salary thresholds.
-This would be treated as a new application, which is unavailable for care roles.
+That would be treated as a new application, which is unavailable for care roles.

 Are dependants allowed on the Care Worker Visa?